Frequently Asked Questions : Fine art Prints (Un-Matted / Matted / Framed)

 Highly doubtful.
 I make my own boxes with plenty of extra width and depth to fill the space with cushioning that protects the glass and frame.
 All of my packages are insured, which will cover any costs associated with a replacement I would need to create.

-Do you offer any other than the black metal frame you have listed?
+Do you offer any other than the black or brown wood frame you have listed?

-No, to keep things simple I offer the simple black aluminum gallery style frame for most décor situations:
+No, to keep things simple I offer the simple black or brown wood frame for most décor situations.